Satan's Choice Motorcycle Club: The Port Hope 8 case

 The conviction of six of the eight accused of Matiyek's murder despite Campbell's testimony on the witness stand that he had killed him was highly controversial in 1979 and remains so.
 At the time, a journalist wrote "Who actually fired the gun was never established..." at the trial.
 Comeau and Sauvé were convicted of first-degree murder while the other four were convicted of second-degree murder.
 Two of the accused, Armand Sanguigni and Gordon van Haarlem, were acquitted.
 Two of the convicted, Sauvé and Blaker, came from the Choice's Peterborough chapter.
 At the same time, another four members of the Choice's Peterborough chapter were also convicted of separate charges relating to a gang-rape.
 The Peterborough chapter, which was already the weakest chapter, was effectively destroyed as a result of losing six members to the prisons, being reduced down to a shadowy existence.
 The Queen's Hotel was renamed the Walton Hotel to avoid the associations with the murder.

-The lawyers for one of the Satan's Choice members convicted of Matiyek's murder, David "Tee Hee" Hoffmann, were able in 1981 to prove on the basis of police intercepts of Hoffmann's telephone calls that he was making phone calls in Kitchener on the night of 18 October 1978 and thus was not in Port Hope as the prosecution had claimed at the trial.
-The fact that the police had these intercepts all along was controversial and Lowe feels that Hoffmann should never have been charged with Matiyek's murder, let alone convicted.
-Hoffman was the treasurer of the Choice chapter in Kitchener and had known Hall since 1974, having very unfriendly relations with him.
-Hoffmann was indicted for murder as a way to pressure him to turn Crown's evidence and testify against his club.
-In 1983, Hoffmann was acquitted on an appeal, with a judge ruling that the Crown had acted badly by not disclosing to Hoffman's lawyer that it had the audio tapes proving he was in Kitchener the night of the murder.